Rate this page:

 Dialogflow CX console

-Dialogflow CX includes a Live Agent handoff option within the routes options on each page.
-Simply select this value and a liveAgentHandoff
+Dialogflow CX offers a Live Agent handoff option within the routes options on each page.
+By selecting this option, a liveAgentHandoff value is automatically included in the response to Voximplant, enabling the initiation of a call with the live agent.

-Optionally you can also pass arbitrary data along with the request in JSON format.
-For example, you could specify a specific call center or department for proper routing within VoxEngine.
+You can also pass arbitrary data in JSON format along with the request.
+For instance, you could specify a particular call center or department for proper routing within VoxEngine.

 See the Dialogflow CX fulfillment documentation for more information.